 Open an interactive chat with Bash

-Why is obtaining a certificate from a recognized Certificate Authority generally preferred for public services?
+Why is a self-signed certificate suitable for internal services?

 Open an interactive chat with Bash